Esri/insights-scripting-guide/Py/addresses/README.md

 ## Create a Panda Data Frame with Geocode Ready Data

-Creates a Panda data frame that can be imported and persisted into an Insights workbooks for further analysis.
+Creates a Panda data frame that can be imported and persisted into Insights workbooks for further analysis.

 __Steps__